FREQUENTLY ASKED QUESTIONS

 The success of JSC is due, in part, to the efforts of our volunteers.

-Because we consider all Learn to Skate members potential club members, JSC scheduled ice time is open to Learn To Skate (LTS) members, at club prices if you
+Because we consider all Learn to Skate members potential club members, JSC's scheduled ice time is open to Learn To Skate (LTS) members, at club prices if you

 would like to try out a freestyle session before joining the club.
-You must have a schedule lesson with a JSC coach in order to do a trial.
-Please keep in mind this
+You must have a scheduled lesson with a JSC coach in order to do a trial.

-LTS instructors are not all approved as JSC Coaches, so you may need to set up a lesson with a different coach in order to skate on Club ice.
+LTS instructors are not all approved as JSC Coaches, so you may need to set up a lesson with a different coach then the one you have during LTS, in order to skate on Club ice.